 In addition to times and dates, visitation schedules sometimes include details about travel arrangements, information about exchanging the child, methods for changing the existing arrangement, methods for communicating about issues involving their child, and methods for resolving disputes concerning the schedules.

 Most arrangements also include details about the right of first refusal.
-This refers to a parent’s right to care for his or her child should an issue arise during the other parent’s time with the child.
+This refers to a parent’s right to care for their child should an issue arise during the other parent’s time with the child.
 For instance, if a father is scheduled to spend the weekend with his child and a work emergency arises, the child’s mother must be the first person approached to care for the child.
 If the father were to call a babysitter or other caregiver, he would be infringing on the mother’s rights.